o-ashour/migrant-mingle/ReadMe.md

      voices within the community.

 ## How we built it
-We built it using following to
+We built it with love and consideration using following tools-

+1. Frontend
+- next.js
+- tailwindCss
+- html
+- css
+- javascript

+2. Backend
+- Firestore

+3. Database
+- Firebase

+4. Deployment
+- vercel

+5. Version Control and Code hosting
+- GitHub

 ## Challenges I ran into
 to be determined